Calabar Cross River State, Nigeria Travel Guide

 A serene green space within the city, providing a serene retreat for walking and relaxation.

-A major rainforest biodiversity hotspot several hours drive from Calabar, with hiking and wildlife viewing.
+A major rainforest biodiversity hotspot several a drive of hours from Calabar, with hiking and wildlife viewing.

 The Calabar River Waterfront, especially from Marina Resort, offers scenic views.
-High points in Cross River National Park provide panoramic rainforest views.
+High locations in Cross River National Park provide panoramic rainforest views.

 Cross River National Park is the main location for diverse wildlife, including drill monkeys (endemic to the region).
-Guided tours and permits are necessary.
+Tours with a guide and permits are necessary.

 A sanctuary and reintroduction project for endangered drill monkeys and other primates, located several hours drive from Calabar.